Timetable and Schedules

 Understanding Your Timetable

 Student Cafe and eDiary

-The Student Cafe, for students in Years 5-12, is the ultimate organiser for students.
+The Student Cafe, for students in Years 7-12, is the ultimate organiser for students.
 Students can access all of their timetables, school and personal calendars, co-curricular activities and upcoming excursions through the Cafe, and can also access their assessment and homework activities.
-Students moving up from Year 4 will already have access to the Cafe, and new students will be given their login details at the start of the school year.

 Please see the link here for a short video on how to find your student's eDiary on the Parent Lounge.